fikireab-m/bet-master/README.md

-# bet-maser
+# Bet Master

-an application which provides most likely odds for sports to bet on
+An application that provides the most likely odds for sports to bet on